Skip to main content

 When PaletteAI is installed with systemDefaultResources: true (the default), a default Tenant and Project are automatically created.
 You can use these defaults or create custom Tenants and Projects by completing the prerequisites that follow.

-Create Palette Project - Within your Palette tenant, create one or multiple projects where you deploy your AI/ML applications.
-Palette projects are similar to PaletteAI Projects, allowing you to group clusters and related resources and set role-based access controls.
-You can use an out-of-box project or create your own.
-Refer to the Palette Create and Manage Projects guide for instructions on creating projects in Palette.
-If you have multiple tenants, refer to the Switch Tenant guide to ensure you are in the correct tenant prior to creating your project.
+2. Create Palette Project - Within your Palette tenant, use the default project or create one or more new projects where you deploy your AI/ML applications.
+Palette projects are similar to PaletteAI projects, allowing you to group clusters and related resources and set role-based access controls.
+Refer to the Palette Create and Manage Projects guide for instructions.
+If you have multiple tenants, refer to the Switch Tenant guide to confirm you are in the correct tenant before creating your project.

-Create Palette API Key - Your Palette API key is used in the Settings resource to authenticate PaletteAI with Palette, allowing PaletteAI to discover edge nodes and use those nodes to create clusters for deploying your AI/ML applications.
+3. Create Palette API Key - The Settings resource uses your Palette API key to authenticate PaletteAI with Palette.
+Once authenticated, PaletteAI can discover edge nodes and use them to create clusters for your AI/ML applications.

 Deployment Prerequisites